graveltr/BlackHoleVision/README.md

 Made in collaboration with Dominic Chang (personal: https://dominic-chang.com/ GitHub: https://github.com/dominic-chang).

+The code was written at Vanderbilt University by Trevor Gravely with input from Dr. Roman Berens and Prof. Alex Lupsasca.
+We are grateful to Dominic Chang for sharing his experience with his own lensing software, available on his personal website, https://dominic-chang.com/, or his GitHub, https://github.com/dominic-chang).
+This project was supported by CAREER award PHY-2340457 and grant AST-2307888 from the National Science Foundation.

 Metal implementations of the Jacobi elliptic functions, incomplete elliptic integrals, and complete elliptic integrals are ported from https://www.gnu.org/software/gsl/.